williamdlees/receptor_utils/README.md

 # number_ighv

 Contains various functions for working with V-sequences according to the IMGT numbering scheme.
 The most useful is ```gap_sequence()``` which will gap the provided V-sequence by using the closest sequence in a reference set as a template.

+## Example scripts

+These may be useful in their own right, but also show how to use some of the functions mentioned above.

 # extract_refs.py
-A script which uses simple_bi_seq to extract files for particular loci and species from an IMGT reference file.
+A script which uses simple_bio_seq to extract files for particular loci and species from an IMGT reference file.

+# gap_inferred.py
+A script which will gap a set of sequences listed in a FASTA file, using the closest sequences discovered from a reference set.

-# extract_refs.py
+# identical_seqs.py
-A script which uses simple_bi_seq to extract list identical sequences and sub-sequences in a fasta file.
+A script which uses simple_bio_seq to
+list identical sequences and sub-sequences in a fasta file.